-(29) Individuals are responsible for familiarising themselves with the jurisdiction requirements relevant to the location of the activity and its collaborators, and if required, seek International Safeguards' advice prior to engaging in activities.
-Advice as to whether a proposed engagement may contravene sanctions requirements can be sought from International Safeguards (international.safeguards@uq.edu.au).
+(29) Individuals are responsible for familiarising themselves with the jurisdiction requirements relevant to the location of the activity and its collaborators.
+Advice as to whether a proposed engagement may contravene sanctions requirements can be sought from the International Safeguards team (international.safeguards@uq.edu.au).

-Section 4 - Roles, Responsibilities and
+Section 4 - Roles, Responsibilities and Accountabilities

-Accountabilities